mgmeyers/obsidian-style-settings/README.md

 ## `class-toggle`

 `class-toggle`s will toggle a css class on and off of the `body` element, allowing CSS themes and snippets to toggle features on and off.
 The `id` of the setting will be used as the class name.
+The `default` parameter can optionally be set to `true`.

 ```css
 /* @settings